khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 This is the first thing you see about snappy.
 The design is quite minimalist, but there are links to all the important pages, including my favorite one, the login page.[^loginpage]

 The tagline is clear and direct.
 There's even a testimonial from one of their customers, and his picture.
-That's always reassuring an app is used by real persons.
+It's always reassuring to see an app is used by real persons.
 The quote could be a little better though:

 _"Snappy allows us to get rid of all of the problems of email"_.
-Sure, but what problems exactly does it solve?
+This is awfully non-specific.
 Email has a lot of problems.[^abtests]

 The next screen shows a small screenshot of Snappy followed by four paragraphs of sales text.
 It's a _very good idea_ to tease us with this image before getting to the wall of text.